filetrust/Glasswall-Security-Policies/policies/underreview/Information Security Policy Guide.md

 ----------------

-Ultimate responsibility for information security rests with the Chief Officer (CO) of Glasswall Solutions, but on a day-to-day basis the shall be responsible for managing and implementing the policy and related procedures.
+Ultimate responsibility for information security rests with the Chief Officer (CISO) of Glasswall Solutions, but on a day-to-day basis the shall be responsible for managing and implementing the policy and related procedures.